CielAl/hovernet_lite/README.md

 # hovernet_lite
-compact version of the official hovernet impl in pytorch
+Compact version of the official hovernet impl in pytorch Adapted from Can Koyuncu's code.